 3º ESO.
-Rope Jumping 3: Basic Techniques
+Rope Skipping 3: Basic Techniques

-INDIVIDUALLY:
+A) INDIVIDUALLY:

 Basic jump with rebound:

 This is where both feet are slightly apart and jump at the same time over the rope.
-You do a little rebound after jumping, while you swing the rope.
+You do a small rebound after jumping, while you swing the rope.
 This jump is very comfortable and you can also use it to rest between different skills in a routine.

 Basic jump without rebound: